Lincoln–Douglas debate format: Rankings

-There have been several attempts in the past to create a cohesive national ranking system.
-One was Fantasy Debate, which ran from 2010 to 2012 but is now closed.
-Other defunct ranking systems include the Briefly ELO rankings, which aren't actively acknowledged or updated any longer.

 The National Speech & Debate Association provides a ranking of inputted points gained throughout events, with the option of filtering out points solely earned in Lincoln-Douglas debate.

-There is also a system of points for Lincoln Douglas Debate known as the Dukes and Bailey cup, which takes your top 5 tournaments of the year, and assigns a point value to them.
+There is also a system of points for Lincoln Douglas Debate known as the Dukes and Bailey cup, which takes a debater's top 5 tournaments of the year, and assigns a point value to them.

 Resolutions

-NSDA resolutions (topics to be debated) change every two months.
+Resolutions (topics to be debated) in most tournaments are set by the NSDA, and they change every two months.
 They always propose that a specific policy or issue (the "resolutional policy/action") conforms to a certain principle (the "value").
 The affirmative must uphold the resolution, and the negative must show that the action does not conform to the principle or that the affirmative has not shown how it does so (there are different schools of thought as to the negative's burden).

 Ten possible resolutions for the upcoming year are chosen by a wording committee and released at the NSDA National Tournament.
 Anybody can submit a resolution for consideration to the wording committee.
 Each coach in the country receives a ballot with a copy of the official magazine of the NSDA, the Rostrum, and votes for a topic for each two-month slot.
 Voting can also be done online.
 Until the 2007–2008 season each coach could only rank the topics on one list, with the one receiving the overall highest ranking becoming the National Tournament topic, the second highest becoming the March–April topic, the third highest Jan/Feb topic, etc. However, because of the prominence of the Jan-Feb slot (the TOC and several other tournaments not actually in January or February elect to use this topic, resulting in it being jokingly referred to as the "six-month topic"), coaches now select their three highest choices for each two-month slot.

 The resolutions of the NCFL National Tournament, UIL (which includes LD debate as one of its academic contests), and NCFCA are selected independently of the NSDA resolutions.